describo/describo.github.io/src/docs/guide/vocabulary.md

 -   A property can be `required`.
 -   A property can have `multiple` values.
 -   A property can be shown by Describo as `readonly`.
--   A property can be `hidden` from biew by Describo.
+-   A property can be `hidden` from view by Describo.
 -   A property can have specific data attached to it.
 -   In this image we see that hasPart allows entities of @type `CreativeWork`, `URL`, `File` and `Dataset`.
 Let's say we can also add entities of @type `TKLabel`.